 A transitional kitchen is one that incorporates elements that are both traditional and contemporary.

-Transitional was an important design style for kitchens this year with many homeowners remodeling
+Transitional was an important design style for kitchens this year with many homeowners remodelling

 their kitchens to reflect this style.
-We expect to see transitional kitchens remaining popular in 2020.
+We expect to see transitional kitchens remaining popular in the next year.

 2. Shaker Style Kitchens